 - Melt butter in a large stockpot pot over medium-high heat.
 Add brown sugar and corn syrup, stir to combine.

-- Bring to a rolling boil, then reduce the heat to low and let simmer undisturbed for 5 minutes.
-Stir, then continue to cook for an additional 4 to 6 minutes, stirring every 30 seconds, until the mixture is a deep golden color.
+- Bring to a rolling boil, then reduce the heat to low and let simmer undisturbed for five minutes.
+Stir, then continue to cook for an additional four to six minutes, stirring every 30 seconds, until the mixture is a deep golden color.

 - Turn off the heat and slowly whisk in salt, baking soda, and vanilla, being very careful as the mixture will bubble.